 But of course, having discretion in constructing context does not mean having complete freedom.
 Obviously, considerable constraints arise from the message that is to be communicated, the circumstances under which the communication occurs, and the mechanisms of language itself.
 Even in Somali, the interpreter has to take the utterance itself as a given.
 And any language imposes rules as to how anaphora, for example, are to be interpreted with respect to the preceding text, and so any preceding text is necessarily an element of the context.
 Some aspects of the situation are also obligatorily included.
-For example, Deborah Tannen [1990] has shown that in American English, there are classes of sentences for which the gender of the speaker determines pragmatic aspects of the intended univocal interpretation, and the speaker's gender is therefore an element of the context that the interpreter ignores at his or her peril.
+For example, Deborah Tannen (1990) has shown that in American English, there are classes of sentences for which the gender of the speaker determines pragmatic aspects of the intended univocal interpretation, and it's therefore an element of the context that the interpreter ignores at his or her peril.

 So what can actually be used as an element of context in natural language?
-Many other people have already offered inventories or taxonomies of the kinds of things that a speaker or interpreter must or may include in a context, and so I don't want to spend a lot of space here going into details.
-I need only point out that it includes just about anything in the circumstances of the utterance, and just about anything in the participants' knowledge or prior or current experience [cf Empson 1953].
-So, Sperber and Wilson [1986] have argued in detail that a speaker or listener can use any fact or belief about the world that they have as an element of context.
-Ferrari
+Many other people have already offered inventories or taxonomies of the kinds of things that a speaker or interpreter must or may include in a context, and so I don't want to spend a lot of time here going into details.
+I need only point out that it includes just about anything in the circumstances of the utterance, and just about anything in the participants' knowledge or prior or current experience (cf Empson 1953).
+So, Sperber and Wilson (1986) have argued in detail that a speaker or listener can use any fact or belief about the world that they have as an element of context.
+Ferrari (1997), emphasizes the multimodal aspects of communication; he divides elements of context into those of linguistic context, perceptual context, intentional context, and encyclopedic knowledge, and he includes the message itself, along with all the circumstances of its utterance, in what he calls the "communicative situation".
+Zarri (1995) distinguishes between the a priori "internal / static" context and the "external / dynamic" context.
+The former includes knowledge of the language itself, such as the lexicon.
+Akman (1997) reiterates seven dimensions of context from the work of Wendell Harris, and I'll leave it to him to tell you about that later today.
+Manfred Pinkal (1985) summarizes it all rather well: